We are the law firm of Morison and Smith Limited having our Registered Office at 20 Anderson Street, Airdrie, Scotland, ML6 0AA. We have offices at:

 On what basis are we processing your personal data?

-Measures in place to ensure the protection of any Children's or Special Category of data held
+Measures in place to ensure the protection of any Children's or Special Categories of personal data held

-We ensure any children's or special category of data we hold are properly stored in our access controlled data store on our Network and in our firm's Practice Management systems which, again, can only be accessed through a secure username and password.
+We ensure that any children's or special categories of personal data we hold are properly stored in our access controlled data store on our Network and in our firm's Practice Management systems which, again, can only be accessed through a secure username and password.

 Any data of this nature held in paper files, is held in secure filing cabinets within our offices which are locked and alarmed when unoccupied.